Avery-Woodlief/animation-creator/readme.md

 This project is still in development, so please be patient for future updates.
 Thank you :)

+To run the program, make sure to go into the 'settings/' folder and do 'python3 config.py' to intit the config.json file

 There are two `.json` files that the Animator Creator makes:

 - `abstract_motion.json`